 If I had a dollar for every time I was asked this question, I could retire!

-Thankfully, the TGA issued their commitment to timeframes on the 1st May 2013.
-These are the TGA’s performance targets, and are subject to cooperation of the TGA GMP inspector, manufacturer, sponsor and in some cases, international regulatory authorities.
+Thankfully, the TGA issued their commitment to timeframes on the 1st of May 2013.
+These are the TGA’s performance targets and are subject to cooperation of the TGA GMP inspector, manufacturer, sponsor and in some cases, international regulatory authorities.

 So what is the TGA’s commitment?